 Molde is also home to one of Norway’s largest folk museums, The Romsdal Museum, which was established in 1912.
 It was still closed when I visited, but I imagine it’s definitely worth a visit to see what pre-war Molde homes and buildings looked like.
 Plus it’s just a short walk from the city center.

 If you visit Molde you also absolutely must explore some of the surrounding fjords.
-From Molde I drove to Romsdalsfjord, where I went for a long hike and then camped for the night, which I’ll be writing about next!
+From Molde I drove to Romsdalsfjord, where I went for a long hike and then camped for the night, which I wrote about here.
 And Molde is also just a two hour drive from Trollstigen, one of Norway’s most famous drives.

 Where to stay in Molde

 I stayed at Molde Fjordstuer, right by the harbor in downtown Molde.
 To be honest I didn’t love it here.
-My room had an awkward setup and the breakfast wasn’t great (though to be fair I’m sure it was a lot better pre-pandemic).
+My room had an awkward setup and the breakfast wasn’t great.

-I chose this hotel because I had just stayed at the Thon Hotel in Kristiansund and thought I should mix it up – and give my money to a different hotel during these low travel times – but ultimately I regretted not going with the Thon Hotel Moldefjord, which was right down the street and even a bit cheaper, but would have been nicer (at least if it’s the same standard as other Thon hotels I’ve stayed at).
+I chose this hotel because I had just stayed at the Thon Hotel in Kristiansund and thought I should mix it up, but ultimately I regretted not going with the Thon Hotel Moldefjord, which was right down the street and even a bit cheaper, but would have been nicer (at least if it’s the same standard as other Thon hotels I’ve stayed at).
 Oh and the Thon Hotel has free parking, whereas Molde Fjordstuer did not.